Primetime Emmy Awards: History

 The Academy of Television Arts & Sciences (ATAS) was founded by Syd Cassyd in 1946.
 The first Emmy ceremony took place on January 25, 1949, at the Hollywood Athletic Club.
 Tickets cost $5 and only six awards were presented.

-The Emmy statuette was designed by Louis McManus.
-It depicts a winged muse holding an electron, combining visual metaphors for the arts and sciences.
-The design for the Emmy statuette was chosen after 47 other designs were rejected.
-The name "Emmy" comes from the nickname "Immy," used to describe the image-orthicon camera tube that was a significant 1940s technical breakthrough in capturing images for television.
-Because the statue features a female figure holding an electron, the name "Immy" was feminized to "Emmy."

 The Emmys originally honored shows produced and aired locally in the Los Angeles area, but soon expanded into a national event in 1952 to honor shows aired nationwide on broadcast television.
 Originally, there was only one Emmy event held per year to honor shows nationally broadcast in the United States.
-In 1968, an "Outstanding Achievement in Daytime Programming" category was added once, but due to voting rules of the time, judges could opt to either award one or no Emmy, and in the end they decided that no one should be nominated.
+In 1968, an "Outstanding Achievement in Daytime Programming" category was added once, but due to the voting rules of the time, judges could opt to either award one or no Emmy, and in the end they decided that no one should be nominated.
 This snub outraged soap opera writer Agnes Nixon, causing her to write in The New York Times, "...after viewing the recent fiasco of the Emmy awards, it may well be considered a mark of distinction to have been ignored by this group."
-This eventually led to the creation of the separate Daytime Emmy Awards just for daytime programming, run by the sister organization National Academy of Television Arts and Sciences (NATAS).
+This eventually led to the creation of the separate Daytime Emmy Awards just for daytime programming, run by the sister organization, the National Academy of Television Arts and Sciences (NATAS).

 Cable programs first became eligible for the Primetime Emmys in 1988.
 Original online-only streaming television programs then became eligible in 2013.

 Between 1949 and 2001, voting members had to watch submissions at the ATAS or local hotels.
-From 2002–2014, members could watch submissions at home on DVDs.
+From 2002 to 2014, members could watch submissions at home on DVDs.
 Starting in 2015, members could watch submissions through secure online platforms, with DVDs being eliminated in 2020.

 In December 2021, the ATAS and NATAS announced major realignments to the Emmy Awards, accounting for the growth of streaming services by aligning their categories and the ceremonies' scopes around factors such as the themes and frequency of such programming, rather than dayparts: